auraphp/Aura.Filter/README.md

             ]
         );

-- `all`: Validate the value against a set of rules.
-These rules are should be added in rule locator.
-You will not get seprate error messages for which all rules it failed.
+- `all`: Validates the value against a set of rules.
+These rules should be added in the rule locator.
+You will not get separate error messages for the rules it failed.

         $filter->addSoftRule('field', $filter::IS, 'all', [
                 // rules